Code-Institute-Submissions/MariaHochstoeger-project1/README.md

 - Love Running walk-through project for basic structures of header and footer
 - Favicon was generated using favicon.cc
 - The mock-up image of the site on different devices was generated using techsini.com
+- All images taken from pexels.com, except the headshot of Dr. Himanshu Giri, which is from author's private photos

 ----